Denmark Copenhagen

 5. Public spaces are super chill

-Squares, parks, harbour fronts and the like are meant to be used.
+Squares, parks, harbour fronts and the like are meant to be lived in, not just looked at.

 Enghave Park in Vesterbro in summer